In finance, liquidity refers to how easily an asset can be exchanged for cash.

 Sadly for investors, these potential problems aren’t going to disappear.

 Liquidity, illiquidity and bid-ask spreads are part and parcel of investing in the stock market.
-They are important to be aware of when you invest, particularly on less liquid markets, such as AIM, or stocks in companies that are in distress.
+They are important to be aware of when you invest, particularly on less liquid markets, such as the UK market for young or small companies, or stocks in companies that are in distress.